bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 <%= javascript_include_tag "application" %>
 ```

-If using the turbolinks gem, which is included by default in Rails, then
+If using the turbolinks gem, which is included by default in Quails, then
 include the 'data-turbolinks-track' option which causes turbolinks to check if
 an asset has been updated and if so loads it into the page: